Anonymodesu/SCP/scp.md

 Block block block
 MC: Eggshell formation?!
 No!
 Not like this!
 Chickens form a shield around MC, protecting him from thaumaturgic heat blast.
 Effective shock absorption from a wall of feathers and flesh.
 Fearless fluffy corpses cushion the blow.
-Fireballs of flaming fowl.
+The ignition triggers.
+Erupting a fireball of flaming fowl.
 Corpses of belligerents, both man and fowl, lay littered on the ground.
 Saliva pools on the base of Sampson's mouth as the fragrance of thaumaturgically fried chicken wafts throughout the hangar.
+Permeates
 Sampson swallows.
 "All clear."
+He resolves to ignore the permeating scent and his festering temptation to desert his position and grab KFC.

 Build up of lots of Bkhawks to:
 A cluster of chickens explode into a ball of flame.